Altium-Designer-addons/scripts-libraries/Scripts - PCB/Fillet/README.md

   - Preset does _**NOT**_ restore the units that were used with it, etc.
   - Change units, arc mode, and other settings before running preset.

+### Arc Modes
-### Absolute Arc Mode
+#### Absolute Arc Mode
-_"mils" or "mm"_ will fillet selected tracks with an arc of the specified radius, *limited by the length of the connected tracks*
+- _"mils" or "mm"_ will fillet selected tracks with an arc of the specified radius, *limited by the length of the connected tracks*
-_"%"_ will create a radius that will shorten the shorter of two joined tracks by the indicated percentage.
+- _"%"_ will create a radius that will shorten the shorter of two joined tracks by the indicated percentage.
 May have unintended behavior when multiple tracks in series are selected.

-### Relative Arc Mode
+#### Relative Arc Mode
 - when using _"mils" or "mm"_, selected tracks with existing fillets will have their radius modified by the specified radius, up to the limit of the connected track length.
   - Input value must be a non-negative value.
 "0" will result in existing arcs being removed and tracks left without fillets.
 Very large values will be internally clamped to not reverse the tracks.
 - when using _"%"_, each existing fillet's radius will be scaled by the specified percentage.
 "50" will halve the radius, "100" will redraw at same radius **(but can be used to trigger Gloss Arcs feature)**, "200" will double the radius.